Alexander Zverev: 2025: Australian Open final, 500th win

-On 20 April 2025, Zverev’s birthday, he won the Bavarian Open, in Munich, now an ATP 500 Tournament, for the third time, and gaining his 24th title.
-He also took back the number 2 spot from Alcaraz.
-That month, he also reached the round of 16 at the Madrid Open.
+In April, Zverev won his 3rd title in Munich and 24th overall on his birthday, winning in straight sets over Ben Shelton.
+Zverev was presented his trophy BMW by Dominic Thiem, and reclaimed the world No. 2 ranking from Alcaraz.
+The next week, he reached the round of 16 at the Madrid Open.
 During his third round match, Zverev was given a code violation for taking a photo of the ball mark of shot which Zverev considered to have been erroneously called in.
-A slow-motion, closed-in video of the shot posted by TennisTV on Twitter, suggests that the Hawk-Eye call was correct and that Zverev potentially took a picture of a different mark.
-At the 2025 French Open, Zverev advanced to the quarter-finals, where he was defeated by Novak Djokovic in a four-set match.
+Later, social media posts from the ATP Tour suggested that the Hawk-Eye call was correct and that Zverev likely took a picture of a different mark.
+Following this, Zverev failed to defend either his titles in Rome and Hamburg with a straight sets loss against an in-form Lorenzo Musetti and a three-set loss against Alexandre Müller, respectively.
+At the French Open where he was defending finalist points, Zverev advanced to the quarterfinals, where he was defeated by Novak Djokovic in a four-set match.